 With over 40 years of business and finance law experience, George Tetler has earned a reputation as a highly effective and analytically sharp business lawyer.
 Financial institutions, investors, boards of directors, business owners and nonprofit organizations throughout New England seek George’s help with mergers and acquisitions, debt and equity financings, capital investments, restructurings and business planning matters.

 George serves as special counsel to boards of directors, financial institutions and corporations in complex internal investigations and compliance investigations.
 Regional and community banking institutions regularly engage George in merger and acquisition transactions, bank holding company formations and regulatory and compliance matters.
-He is also the Chair of the New England Commission of Higher Education, the first non-academic to hold the position in decades.

 He is a fellow of the American College of Bankruptcy and his deep background in insolvency and bankruptcy matters is invaluable to clients in structuring business and financing transactions, both inside and outside of bankruptcy.
 George’s breadth of experience and practical, common sense approach to complex business transactions and business issues enable him to devise successful solutions to advance his client’s business objectives.